spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202307.0/glue-api/data-exchange-api/install-the-data-exchange-api.md

 {% info_block warningBox "Verification" %}

-Make sure that you've set up the configuration:

 1. Configure at least one entity in `spy_dynamic_entity_configuration`.
-In order to do that follow the link [How to configure Data Exchange API](/docs/scos/dev/glue-api-guides/{{page.version}}/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.html).
+For instructions, see [How to configure Data Exchange API](/docs/scos/dev/glue-api-guides/{{page.version}}/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.html).
-2. Make sure that `src\Generated\GlueBackend\Specification\spryker_backend_api.schema.yml` was generated and contains the corresponding endpoint with correct configurations.
+2. Make sure `src\Generated\GlueBackend\Specification\spryker_backend_api.schema.yml` has been generated and contains the corresponding endpoint with correct configurations.

 {% endinfo_block %}